What We Use

 GitHub

 Industry standard.
-Actions for CI, Pages as a backup deploy target, Copilot integration if we need it.
+Actions for CI, Pages as a backup deploy target, ecosystem integration is unmatched.

 What else we considered